Minister's Arms Advisory Group (MAAG)

 Member biographies

-• Rehanna Ali was appointed for a three-year term.
+• Rehanna Ali was appointed for a three-year term on 6 April 2021.
 Ms Ali was a member of the Muslim Community Reference Group to the Royal Commission of Inquiry undertaking research into legal, regulatory and legislative frameworks relating to firearms both in New Zealand and overseas; New Zealand gun licensing regulations; and working with victims of gun violence.

-• Michael Dowling was appointed for a two-year term.
+• Michael Dowling was reappointed for a three-year term on 6 April 2023.
 Mr Dowling is the Chairman of the Council of Licenced Firearms Owners (COLFO), and a board member of the New Zealand Council of Victim Support Groups.
 Mr Dowling brings technical knowledge of firearms and experience with the firearms owning community.
 He has extensive governance experience as he is currently a Director of a financial advisory company and has voluntary involvement in various organisations.

-• Deborah (Debbie) Lamb was appointed for an eighteen-month term and was recently reappointed for a further three-year term.
+• Deborah (Debbie) Lamb was appointed for an eighteen-month term and was reappointed for a further three-year term on 6 November 2022.
 Ms Lamb is the President of Pistol New Zealand and a founding member of the Firearms Community Advisory Forum.
 She is actively involved in a variety of competition shooting for pistol, rifle and shotgun, and is professionally involved in the education sector.

-• Shayne Walker was appointed for an eighteen-month term and was recently reappointed for a further three-year term.
+• Shayne Walker was appointed for an eighteen-month term and was recently reappointed for a further three-year term on 6 November 2022.
 Mr Walker is currently Senior Lecturer in Social and Community Work Programme, Otago University Dunedin.
 He is an occasional recreational hunter.
 He is Co-Chair of Voyce Whakarongomai (a mentoring role) and has served on the Family Violence Death Review Committee since 2018.

-• Philippa Yasbek was appointed for an eighteen-month term and was recently reappointed for a further three-year term.
+• Philippa Yasbek was appointed for an eighteen-month term and was recently reappointed for a further three-year term on 6 November 2022.
 Ms Yasbek is a Co-founder of Gun Control New Zealand and has knowledge of New Zealand and international firearms regulatory systems acquired through her involvement with Gun Control New Zealand.

 Members collectively possess knowledge and experience the following areas: